primesearch/cofact/README.md

 -d             |--debug               | Print debug information.
 -h             |--help                | Print basic help (`-hv` and `-h -sv` are increasingly verbose).
 -i             |--interim-residues    | Print interim residues at various points.
 -j             |--report-json         | Print a `JSON` report string for a Mersenne cofactor test, to allow submission of cofactor results.
 PrimeNet user and computer names may be entered into the string (see `-w` and `-q`).
 If a proof file is used, it will be verified to ensure the final residue can be correctly generated from the file.
-Verification takes a fraction of time compared to the original computation.
+Verification takes a fraction of time compared with the original computation.
 -k             |--known-factors       | Use known factors of Fermat numbers (as of 2012) in place of supplying them after the exponent.
 When testing a Mersenne number in combination with checking or using a VDF proof, `cofact` can read the proof file’s description to import any known factors saved in the file header.
 -m             |--mod-c               | Reduce Suyama $A$ and $B$ values, modulo $C$ and print residues.
 -o             |--octal               | Print Selfridge–Hurwitz residues in octal as well as decimal.